SanderVocke/shoopdaloop/docs/source/concept.rst

 Note that the **dry** channel can be MIDI, audio or both.
 However, the **wet** channel can only be audio.

 **Dry/wet** mode can be configured in two ways: using external JACK **send** and **return** ports or hosting plugins directly inside **ShoopDaLoop** via **Carla**.

-The latter has the advantage that the chain can be saved with the session and the chain setting can be remembered with individual loops.
+There are advantages to using plugins if possible:

+* Dry, fx/synthesis and wet are all processed in a single audio process iteration.
+This saves one period of latency w.r.t. external, where the back-end will usually take two cycles to pass the signal back into ShoopDaLoop and out again.
+* Internal plugin state can be remembered by ShoopDaLoop and saved with the session.
+With external FX/synthesis this would only be possible with e.g. NSM.

 Sequencing
 -----------------

-In **ShoopDaLoop**, a sequential automation of actions on loops is possible.
-Such a sequence can produce a progressive song from a set of loops.
-Multiple sequencings are possible for the same collection of loops.

-But there are more possibilities: recording can also be automated.
-So this also offers a way to set up a live looping performance where the sequence of instruments played is pre-scripted.

-A session can have more than one sequencing.
+There is no sequencing available yet, but the plan is for ShoopDaLoop to offer it.
+It will be possible to sequence different scenes to play back, sequence individual loop transitions or even sequence recording/replacing.

+As such, it will be possible to construct songs and/or scripted live performances.